vistaprint/SkinnyJSSite/site/jquery.richTooltip.md

 ---
 layout: main
-title: jquery.richTooltips
+title: jquery.richTooltip
 ---

-## jQuery.richTooltips
+## jQuery.richTooltip

-jQuery.richTooltips is a tooltip replacement which, unlike traditional tooltips, is designed to work on both desktop and touch/mobile devices.
+jQuery.richTooltip is a tooltip replacement which, unlike traditional tooltips, is designed to work on both desktop and touch/mobile devices.

 ### Usage